Welcome to today's edition of the Rush 24-7 podcast.

 Or before him, here came Herman.

-It is by Peter Walson and Anne E. Kornblut.
+It is by Peter Walson and Ann E. Kornbloot.

 It's actually published on December 4th.

-Some Democrat strategists worry about Gingrich's potential appeal.
+Some Democrat strategerists worry about Gingrich's potential appeal.

-Some Democrat strategists, okay, now stick with me on this.
+Some Democrat strategerists, okay, now stick with me on this.

-Newt Gingrich would be such a weak challenger to President Obama, according to Barney Frank, that his nomination would be the best thing it happened to Democrats since Burry Goldwater.
+Newt Gingrich would be such a weak challenger to President Obama, according to Barney Frank, that his nomination would be the best thing that happened to Democrats since Barry Goldwater.

-Democrat strategist Jim Jordan says that he and others in the party passionately want to face Gingrich.
+Democrat strategerist Jim Jordan says that he and others in the party passionately want to face Gingrich.

-And from the right, conservative pundit Ann Colder is warning fellow Republicans, the former House Speaker's past extramarital affairs and other baggage make him a far less formidable nominee than Romney.
+And from the right, conservative pundit Ann Coulter is warning fellow Republicans, the former House Speaker's past extramarital affairs and other baggage make him a far less formidable nominee than Romney.

-Some Democrat strategists worry that the combative Gingrich presents some challenges for the Obama regime that would not exist if Romney were the uh candidate.
+Even as Gingrich's sudden rise has filled many Obama supporters with cheer and some Republicans with dread, some Democrat strategerists worry that the combative Gingrich presents some challenges for the Obama regime that would not exist if Romney were the candidate.

-So we're gonna pick those people up no matter who the nominee is.
+So we're going to pick those people up no matter who the nominee is.

 That was eight days ago in the New York Times.

-A piece by uh Thomas B. Edsall that the regime is just they're abandoning the votes of white working class families.
+A piece by Thomas B. Edsall that the regime is just, they're abandoning the votes of white working class families.

-They say here that Gingrich could pursue a strategery that combines energizing the conservative base and chipping away Democrat support among Hispanics.
+They say here that Gingrich could pursue a strategy that combines energizing the conservative base and chipping away Democrat support among Hispanics.

 But here is the money paragraph.

-One Democrat strategist working in the Obama re-election effort, speaking on the condition of anonymity, said Newt does not carry Wall Street baggage.
+One Democrat strategerist working in the Obama re-election effort, speaking on the condition of anonymity, said, Newt does not carry Wall Street baggage.

 And there you have the fear.

-by the way, Dana Milbank in the Washington Post today officially calls Occupy Wall Street a failure.
+By the way, Dana Milbank in the Washington Post today officially calls Occupy Wall Street a failure as a movement.

 Newt does not carry Wall Street baggage.